Portage Cars: Shifting gears in New Zealand’s automotive market

 “People are selling their $50,000 car and buying a $25,000 car,” Ken says.

-This trend reflects the broader impact of economic uncertainty, with buyers looking to reduce costs associated with petrol, maintenance, and insurance.
+This trend reflects the broader impact of economic uncertainty, with customers looking to reduce costs associated with petrol, maintenance, and insurance.

-Portage Cars has responded to this trend by being open to trade-ins and adjusting its inventory to include more affordable, economical options.
+Portage Cars has responded to this trend by being open to trade-ins and adjusting its inventory to include more affordable, economical options, and works with some of NZ’s most respected lenders to bring a range of vehicle financing options to their customers

 Despite the challenges posed by both global competition and economic uncertainty, Ken remains optimistic about the short-term future.